 The wearing of school uniform is something we hope all pupils will take pride in and parents are requested to make every effort to ensure their child(ren) arrive in school dressed accordingly.
 Our policy is based on the belief that a school uniform:

-Blazer: Black with Balaam Wood Logo, sleeves rolled down.
+Blazer: Black with King Edward VI Balaam Wood Academy Logo

-Shirt: Plain white, tucked in at all times (This will button up to the neck and be suitable for wearing with a tie)
+This will button up to the neck and be suitable for wearing with a tie.

-Trousers: Black School tailored trousers (No flared trousers, turn ups, skinny, leggings, hipsters, black jeans or jeggings)
+Black school tailored trousers: No turn ups, skinny, leggings, hipsters, black jeans or jeggings

 - Must be a suitable size to carry books and equipment